Valhalla-Development/DiscordGPT/README.md

 2. **Set up your secret lair:**
    - Rename `.env.example` to `.env`
    - Fill it with your super-secret keys and tokens
+   - Configure `config/config.json` with your preferred model and settings
+   - Customize `config/instructions.md` with your bot's personality

 3. **Summon the dependencies:**
    ```bash